Higginson Park. Celebrating 100 years

 • Commemorative tree

-To mark the centenary, we have planted a green pillar oak tree to be a lasting feature of the park for generations to come.
-A ceremonial dedication of the tree will take place on Saturday 20 June
+To mark the centenary, we will be planting a green pillar oak tree as a lasting feature of the park for generations to come.
+A ceremonial dedication of the tree is planned to take place on Saturday 20 June

 • Flowerbeds

 Higginson Park’s formal flower beds are a much-loved feature, bringing seasonal colour and vibrancy to the landscape.
-As part of the celebration we have planted a commemorative floral display, located in the flower beds near the Steve Redgrave Statue
+As part of the celebration, a commemorative floral display will be planted in the flower beds near the Steve Redgrave Statue